-A belly dancer who danced in one of these establishments acquired the name cabaret dancer.
+A belly dancer who dances in one of these establishments acquires the name cabaret dancer.
 But, regardless of the country, it would be more appropriate for the dancer to be recognized as a nightclub performer.

 The dancer may dance Raqs Sharqi which is Arabic meaning “Dance of the Orient”.
 This form of dancing is considered ancient, unfortunately no one knows the year of its conception.
-When tourists traveled to the Middle East (as early as the 19th century) they always inquired of the cabarets which provided these dancers.
+When tourists travel to the Middle East (as early as the 19th century) they always inquire of the cabarets which provide these dancers.
 Cairo, Egypt became a hot spot for these tourists.

 “Little Egypt” of the Middle East entertained at The World’s Fair shocking onlookers with these unfamiliar movements.

-When the Americans took interest in this dance they started to use upper torso movements, such as chest lifts and tucks, snake arms, veils, and other alluring movements to entice the audience to continue watching.
-These upper body movements also helped to add more variety to the dancer’s performance.
+When the Americans took interest in this dance they started to use upper torso movements, such as chest lifts and tucks, rib slides, undulations, belly rolls, and snake-like arm movements, and other alluring movements to entice the audience to continue watching.
+These upper body movements also help to add more variety to the dancer’s performance.

-Tribal Style Belly Dance or Ethnic Belly Dancing
+2. Tribal Style Belly Dance vs Ethnic Belly Dancing

 Who were the Gawazees?
 They were traveling gypsy-like people who entertained at public functions, weddings, harems, birthdays and other celebrations.
 The story goes that they were banned in the 1700's and were never given recognition.

-About twenty years later I researched Ghawazee and it was now considered a language, with no mention of the people.
+About twenty years later I researched Ghawazee and it is now considered a language, with no mention of its people.
 The Ghawazee tribe no longer exists.

 This dance was designed by American belly dancers.
 Their creative ingenuity wanted something different and over a period of time they incorporated movements from cabaret, folkloric, American pop, and Hip Hop.
 They even threw in some Flamenco, modern dance, ballet, and other classical dances.